bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-04-30-BASIC-INTRODUCTION-TO-HASKELL-1-FUNCTIONS.md

 If this property of referential transparency is respected all the way throughout the language then the language is said to be **_pure_**.
 You might wonder what the point of having a real pure language is, since it rules out any form of I/O. As a matter of fact I/O can't guarantee the same result all the time.
 So it would seem that a pure FP (Functional Programming) language is useless.
 No matter how smart it may be inside, if you can't communicate with it... no one really knows.

-This is a problem we'll see later.
+Have no fear, this problem has been taken care of.
+But we won't be able to talk about it until we see those (in)famous **_monads_**.

-According to Simon Peyton-Jones, the main person behind Haskell, the language is indeed useless.
+According to Simon Peyton-Jones, the main person behind Haskell, the language is actually useless.
 The more pure it is, the less useful it will be.
 The first versions of Haskell had no form of I/O, but after a while it became embarrassing...